PrincetonLIPS/MaM/README.md

 python text_main.py load_pretrain=True # text8
 python mol_main.py load_pretrain=True # MOSES molecule string
 ```
+Coming soon: code and model checkpoints for more image datasets including CIFAR-10 and Imagenet-32.

 ## Energy-based training problems
 In this setting, we do not have data samples from the distribution of interest.
 Instead, we have access to evaluate the unnormalized (log) probability mass function $f$ , usually in the form of reward function or energy function, that are defined by humans or by physical systems to specify how likely a sample is.
 The goal is to match the learned distribution $p_\theta(x)$ to the given desired probability $f(x)$ so that we can sample from $f(x)$ efficiently with a generative model.
 It is commonly encountered in modeling the thermodynamic equilibrium ensemble of physical systems [[4](https://www.science.org/doi/10.1126/science.aaw1147)] and goal-driven generative design problems with reward functions [[5](https://arxiv.org/abs/2106.04399)].